smbrown22/whats-going-on-outside/README.md

 **Limitations**: WeatherAPI limits you to a certain amount of requests and data based on your plan.
 Data will only display a 5 day period, and potentially the weather.
 Data is extremely minimalist due to this limitation.

 AI was used to create the GUI interface based on human-created mockup images of the application.
 All other work was created by humans.

+PLEASE make sure you have
+- Java FX SDK 21
+- Java 21
+- And have a runnable VM to use the project